suttonwilliamd/tpc-server/README.md

 (Optional: Add contribution guidelines here if you plan to accept contributions).
 License
 (Optional: Specify your license, e.g., MIT License, Apache 2.0, or state if it's proprietary).

-Save this content as `README.md` in the root of your `tpc-server` project directory.
-It provides a comprehensive overview for anyone looking to understand or use your TPC Server.